Code-Institute-Submissions/justus-ai-leksands-oudoor-workout_OctResub/README.md

  #CREDITS
- The structure of the webiste was inspired by thw love rinnoing website created throgh code isntititutes tutorials.
+ The structure of the webiste was inspired by the love rinnoing website created through code institute's tutorials.
+ The background image  Photo by <a href="https://unsplash.com/@imatbagjagumilar?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Imat Bagja Gumilar</a> on <a href="https://unsplash.com/s/photos/forest?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome Media